faizanahemad/science-reader/new_features.md

 - Give option to call other LLM like Mistral Large and Claude Opus as well.
 [Done]
 - Settings modal where we can set system prompt, model to use for various cases, preamble, etc.
 - Prompt preambles or simpler system messages set which can be selected from a dropdown.
 [Done]
-- Functional checkboxes to use markdown formatting, think step by step, or reply so that content can be copy-pasted, or write code,  or blackmail, etc.
+- Functional checkboxes to use markdown formatting, think step by step, or reply so that content can be copy-pasted, or write code,  or blackmail, etc. [Done]
 - Debug if SERPAPI is used?
 [Done] Brightdata is used.
 - Gpt main UI web search, link reading, custom web search, scholar search wtih custom depth level.
+[Nope]
 - Keep a 15 sec timeout for web scraping zenrows calls for any page.
 - Block list and whitelist domains for web search for any single chat and global.
 - Targetted site search like reddit or arxiv only.